Participants and Roles

 This avoids repetitive tasks, over-rewarding the same type of content, and extra validation overhead.

-1. Voters, or Domain Experts: Active participants in 48-hour prediction markets who lock REPPO to receive veREPPO.
-They express subjective preferences on raw data, back those preferences with economic stake, and act as validators on the network.
+2. **Voters, or Domain Experts:** Active participants in 48-hour prediction markets who lock REPPO to receive veREPPO.
+They express subjective preferences on raw data, back those preferences with economic stake, and provide the network's curation layer.

 In the network's genesis phase, the Reppo Foundation stewarded data monetization and used trading revenue proceeds for buybacks that accrued value to the ecosystem.